popey/popey.com-blog/content/post/2021/02/trying-proper-coffee.md

 So I've had the AeroPress for about a week, and I love it.
 Spending a little time away from my desk during the day to grind some beans (not a euphemism) and press some coffee is a great use of my time.
 I did buy a new kettle too, and have been filtering the water I put in it, which I wasn't previously.
 While the water boils I'll stand and grind my beans (still not a euphemism) and prepare the AeroPress with a filter, and get my mug ready.
 After a few minutes I have a freshly brewed, delicious cup of coffee.

 It didn't take long before I added to the kit.
-I very quickly got bored of manually grinding beans, so bought a [Krups Coffee Mill](https://geni.us/Uyu5A) for twenty quid.
+I very quickly got bored of manually grinding beans, so bought a [Krups Coffee Mill](https://geni.us/Uyu5A) (affiliate link) for twenty quid.
 I've seen some suggestions that this is not optimal, as it slices the beans, and apparently a burr mill (like the hand-crank one I have) is preferred.
 I haven't noticed the difference yet, remember, I'm not that fussy.

 I can see myself getting into this a little deeper, especially if I keep watching [James Hoffmann's videos](https://www.youtube.com/channel/UCMb0O2CdPBNi-QqPk5T3gsQ) - they're rather well done!
 But for now, a simple AeroPress and a big ole' bag o' beans is enough for me right now.